 Walnuts have a unique taste and also have great nutritional value.
 Just like almonds, walnuts are also added to various desserts like puddings, muffins, brownies, pies, chocolate bars, pastries, pancakes, and other cakes.

 Walnuts are also added to cookies.
 Walnuts are added to some salads along with other ingredients.
 Some people add walnuts to oatmeal.
 Like dates, walnuts may also be added to Charoset.
+Walnuts are also a great Vata pacifying addition to your diet.

 18. Muskmelon or kharbuja